 While we don’t provide definitive legal advice, we can offer you a second opinion as to whether or not you can use a particular educational resource.
 If necessary, we can work with you to consult additional legal expertise.

-Depending on your level of D2L skills, we can offer you a range of support.
+The DLE includes Canvas and other technologies that are used to deliver online courses.
+Depending on your level of skills, we can offer you a range of support.
 For example, we can import quizzes or tests you write in Word directly into D2L, using a template we provide to save you time and effort.
 In short, we can teach you how a particular element of functionality works, or we can complete various tasks for you.

 General Instructional Design Consultation